Growing and Marketing Bulb Plants

 By Lew Small – Experimenting with new ways to earn an income from our small farm, we recently discovered the possibilities of spring flower bulb plants.
 We had a lot of success with them on our small farm, and I think that spring bulbs have the potential to be profitable for almost anyone with knowledge of growing, a suitable climate, and some room.

 One final note: You will likely find that most of your sales will be of the last-minute type, so be prepared.
 Our heaviest sales of Easter bulb plants are always on the Friday and Saturday before Easter.
-A large number of the customers will turn out to be people on their way to visit a friend or relative.
+Many of the customers will turn out to be people on their way to visit a friend or relative.
 So make sure that you time your bulb plants and efforts to coincide with the last-minute nature of the business.

 Originally published in Countryside 2002 and regularly vetted for accuracy.